Saturation and multifractality of Lagrangian and Eulerian scaling exponents in 3D isotropic turbulence

 where $\eta$ is the viscous cutoff scale.
-One deduces $\zeta_p = p/3$ from K41 and, ever since, the behavior of $\zeta_p$ has been of persistent interest \cite{K62, MY.II, Frisch95, Sreeni97}.
-While the result $\zeta_p=p/3$ is known to be exact for $p=3$, i.e., $\zeta_3=1$, extensive studies from \cite{vanatta} to \cite{iyer20} (and many in between) have clearly established nonlinear deviations of $\zeta_p$ from $p/3$ for $p\ne3$.
-This so-called anomalous scaling is attributed to the intermittency of the scale-to-scale energy transfer processes (see, e.g., \cite{K62, MY.II, Frisch95, Sreeni97}).
+Establishing such a simple scaling enables dramatic simplification in studying a wide range of turbulent flows, and thus, structure functions have been of persistent interest and a cornerstone of turbulence theory \cite{K62, MY.II, Frisch95, Sreeni97}.
+K41 originally postulated $\zeta_p = p/3$; this result is known to be exact for $p=3$, i.e., $\zeta_3=1$, but extensive studies from \cite{vanatta} to \cite{iyer20} (and others in between) have clearly established nonlinear deviations of $\zeta_p$ from $p/3$ for $p\ne3$.
+This so-called anomalous scaling is attributed to the intermittency of interscale energy transfer processes (see, e.g., \cite{K62, MY.II, Frisch95, Sreeni97}).

-Given the natural importance of Lagrangian viewpoint in transport phenomena \cite{wyngaard, sawford.2001, falkovich01}, forceful arguments can be similarly made for the importance of Lagrangian velocity increments $\delta u_\tau = u(t + \tau) - u(t)$ over time lag $\tau$, measured along fluid-particle trajectories, and Lagrangian structure functions $\langle |\delta u_\tau |^p \rangle $ defined therefrom \footnote{absolute value is taken for Lagrangian increments since the odd moments are otherwise zero}.
-Extension of Eulerian phenomenology to Lagrangian viewpoint leads to the expectation
+Since turbulence can also be fundamentally explored from a Lagrangian viewpoint \cite{MY.II, wyngaard, sawford.2001, falkovich01, toschi:2009}, forceful arguments can be similarly made for Lagrangian velocity increments $\delta u_\tau = u(t + \tau) - u(t)$ over time lag $\tau$, measured along fluid-particle trajectories, and Lagrangian structure functions $\langle |\delta u_\tau |^p \rangle $ defined therefrom \footnote{Absolute value is taken for Lagrangian increments since their odd moments are zero}.
+Extension of K41 phenomenology to Lagrangian increments gives:

 where the temporal inertial-range is defined using $T_L$, the Lagrangian integral time and $\tau_\eta$, the time-scale of viscous dissipation \cite{MY.II}.
-Since Lagrangian trajectories trace the underlying Eulerian field, it is natural to expect that a relation between Lagrangian and Eulerian exponents can be predicted.
+Since Lagrangian trajectories trace the underlying Eulerian field, it is natural to expect that a relation between Lagrangian and Eulerian exponents can be obtained.